estherhelga/popgen/gwas_project/gwas_steps.md

       --out qc_step1_loose

         This sitll filters out over half of our individuals, so our next plan is to try and seperate the chips, do QC on each chip seperately, and then merge the cleaned data.
-        We are essentially penalizing individuals for not having SNPs that were never on their chip — that’s unfair and unnecessary, anmd so trying to seperate them by chip would fix this.
+        We are essentially penalizing individuals for not having SNPs that were never on their chip — that’s unfair and unnecessary, and so trying to seperate them by chip would fix this.

   # 5.2: Metadata exploration